 I’d learned about karma from Ms. Shoebill.
 It was one of the few interesting subjects in her class.

 “His dad works for the mob.”

 “Who do you think?
 Aldo Renna’s a mobster.”

-The anxiety only compounded.
-I should’ve known something like that about Joe.
+The panic only got worse.
+I should’ve known that about Joe.